 It’s no wonder that over the past few years, we’ve seen a steady increase in email marketers adding emojis to their subject lines.

 Pros and Cons of Using Emojis in Email Subject Lines

 First, let’s examine why you should use emojis and symbols in your subject lines.

 The biggest advantage emojis bring to the table is increased email open rates.
 According to a report by Experian, more than 55% of brands that use emojis in email subject lines have a higher open rate than brands that do not.

 There is no doubt that emojis have the power to grab attention right away.
-When users open their inbox, they find tons of emails from several different brands.
+When users open their inboxes, they find tons of emails from several brands.
 Now it usually gets boring for them as they find nothing new and just plain text all the time.

 So if you’re not using emojis in your subject lines, chances are you are also getting ignored, and now you know why.
 Change your approach by adding relevant emojis in email subject lines and witness the increased open rates.

 Ideally, you should use around 30 characters for your email subject lines keeping the mobile experience in mind too.
 However, conveying an emotion or even asking a question in a subject line can take a lot more space than that.
 This is where emojis come in handy.